Dr. Nils Roemer

 Stan and Barbara Rabin Professor in Holocaust Studies

-Roemer is affiliated with the University's Ackerman Center for Holocaust Studies, which offers graduate seminars, an annual conference and lecture series, and an extensive library for scholars.
+Roemer is the director of the University's Ackerman Center for Holocaust Studies, which offers graduate seminars, an annual conference and lecture series, and an extensive library for scholars.

 Roemer's research interests lie in the fields of modern and Jewish history, with a specific emphasis on German-Jewish history.
 He has a particular interest in cultural and intellectual history.
 Roemer offers graduate supervision in the areas of modern European and modern Jewish history, literature, art and philosophy.